What is the World Bank?

 2008 Financial Crisis

 The 2008 Financial Crisis saw the World Bank engage at a level unprecedented in its history.
 The Bank provided nearly $90 Billion in support to member states, including fast-tracking and streamlining the loan review process and funding additional projects supporting social safety nets, health and welfare programs, basic infrastructure, and education initiatives.
-These ranged through private and public sector initiatives and served to assist the hardest-hit countries with food supplies, job creation, and infrastructure development.
+These ranged through private and public sector initiatives and assisted the hardest-hit countries with food supplies, job creation, and infrastructure development.